cilium/cilium/Documentation/policy/language.rst

 A minimum TTL is used to ensure a lower bound to DNS data expiration, and DNS data in the Cilium DNS cache will not expire sooner than this minimum.
 It can be configured with the ``--tofqdns-min-ttl`` CLI option.
 The value is in integer seconds and must be 1 or more.
-The default is 1 hour.
+The default is 1 week, or 1 hour when `DNS Polling`_ is enabled.

+Some care needs to be taken when setting ``--tofqdns-min-ttl`` with DNS data that returns many distinct IPs over time.
+A long TTL will keep each IP cached long after the related connections may have terminated.
+Large numbers of IPs have corresponding Security Identities and too many may slow down Cilium policy regeneration.
+This can be especially pronounced when using `DNS Polling`_ to obtain DNS data.
+In such cases a shorter minimum TTL is recommended, as `DNS Polling`_ will recover up-do-date IPs regularly.

 .. note:: It is recommended that ``--tofqdns-min-ttl`` be set to the minimum
           time a connection must be maintained.